Management of recurrent or metastatic cervical cancer

 Recurrent cervical cancer can present as a local recurrence or as metastatic disease.

 Locally recurrent cervical cancer usually presents with vaginal symptoms (ie, discharge, bleeding, dyspareunia, or pain).
-On pelvic exam, a mass or nodularity at the vaginal cuff, which may extend to the side wall, may be visualized or palpated.
-Disease within the vaginal pelvis (or vaginal vault) can be tender to palpation and/or prone to bleeding easily.
+On pelvic exam, a mass or nodularity at the vaginal cuff, which may extend to the pelvic side wall, may be visualized or palpated.
+Disease within the vagina (or vaginal vault) can be tender to palpation and/or prone to bleeding easily.

 - Ries LAG, Harkins D, Krapcho M, et al. SEER Cancer Statistics Review, 1975 to 2003.
 National Cancer Institute, Bethesda, MD 2006.

 - SEER data for 2000-2004 http://seer.cancer.gov/ (Accessed on April 25, 2011).